-Patient needs and requirements – packaging solutions for patient compliant packaging
+Patient needs and requirements: packaging solutions for patient-compliant packaging

-New and developing QMS standards and guidelines
+QMS standards and guidelines

 Jan MacDonald is a pharmacist by profession and is currently Group Manager for the Access, Information and Medicines Standards Group in the Vigilance and Risk Management of Medicines Division at the MHRA.
 She has undertaken a number of assessment and management roles within the agency.
 Prior to this she was principal pharmacist for quality assurance and quality control in the NHS.